-Bahbak Hashemi-Nezhad graduated from the Royal College of Art in 2008, soon after establishing a studio practice that across formats and scale, producing images, spaces, furniture, food, games and products.
+Bahbak Hashemi-Nezhad (UK associate) graduated from the Royal College of Art in 2008, and soon after established a studio practice that spans across formats and scale, producing images, spaces, furniture, food, games and products.

 He regularly teaches at Kingston University, Royal College of Art and Central St. Martins.

 Bahbak is a UK-based associate resident participating in The Politics of Food programme.